UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 (^^^ TODO: not sure if this is a good idea.
 Might cause visual bloat and confusion...?)
 (For now, lets abandon this task.)

+## (SPIKE: PLANNING)
+### PASSIVE ITEMS:
+Why don't we have passive items?
+IE: items that don't activate directly, but use `onUpdate` to have an effect.